madamjak/psmat/README.md

 # Open any example file
 psmat C:\Tools\PSMat\ErrorLog\error-2026-07-17-17-19-37.txt
 ```
+Default config works somewhat nicely with the exceptions and so reading stack traces may be one accidental good use for the editor.

 ![Local Image](example_screen.png)

-Default config works somewhat nicely with the exceptions and so reading stack traces may be one accidental good use for the editor.

 ## Features
 The editor offers basic text editing features you would expect from a text editor, supplemented by configurable syntax highlighting and search feature.

 Syntax highlight is configurable via JSON files located in ```/Config``` folder in your installation location.
 Example config JSON shown bellow.
+The file allows to configure symbols for the source code comments, and define list of regular expressions to match programming language keywords or other token types supported by editor.
+Editor is using own naive implementation of regex engine and only basic regex operations (concatenation/alternation/closure) are supported.
+The config that comes by default highlights few selected C# keywords, symbols, numbers and strings literals, and comments in given language.
 ``` JSON
 {
     "Pripona": "cs",